hsunAlfred/autoupdate-webdriver-chrome/README.md

 # autoupdate-webdriver-chrome
-This is a tool to autoupdate chromedriver by using Python.
+This is a tool to auto-update chromedriver by using Python.

-If chromedriver doesn't exist, this program will download the correspond version of chromedriver and save in the current folder.
+If chromedriver doesn't exist, this program will download the corresponding version of chromedriver and save it in the current folder.

-If chromedriver hasn't exist, this program will check the version and update the chrome driver in the current folder.
+If chromedriver hasn't existed, this program will check the version and update the chrome driver in the current folder.

-Although the program is for autoupdate chromedriver, you can use the same way of the program like the webdriver to update other brower.
+Although the program is for auto-update chromedriver, you can use the same way of the program as the webdriver to update other browsers.

-Because I only use chromedriver, the program can only for chromedriver.XDD
+Because I only use chromedriver, the program can only be for chromedriver.XDD

 ###-----------------------------------------------------------------------------

-Using the program, you need to install extral modual - selenium and requests - you can use
+Using the program, you need to install an extra module - selenium and requests - you can use
 ```python
 pip install -r requirements.txt
 ```
-to install all package required.
+to install all packages required.

-You can run the file directly, you can import to your Python file too.
+You can run the file directly, you can import it to your Python file too.

 If you would like to import to your Python file,

-First, download "chromedriver_autoupdate.py" and put it in you working folder, the same folder with you Python file.
+First, download "chromedriver_autoupdate.py" and put it in your working folder, the same folder with your Python file.

 Second, using
 ```python
 from chromedriver_autoupdate import chromedriver_autoupdate
 ```
-in the top of your program.
+at the top of your program.

 Third, call method ```check()``` in your program, sucj as
 ```python
 chromedriver_autoupdate().check()
 ```

-If update chromedriver successful, it will return ```OK```.
+If update chromedriver is successful, it will return ```OK```.

-If somethin wrong, it will return error log file name, such as  ```yyyymmdd hhMMss.log```, check detail in log file.
+If something is wrong, it will return an error log file name, such as  ```yyyymmdd hhMMss.log```, check detail in a log file.